kyhau/github-runner-utils/README.md

 ## Development Notes

 1. Ensure your go.sum file is committed along with your go.mod file.
-2. Default golang in Ubuntu 20 is 1.13. `github.com/golang-jwt/jwt` needs a newer Go version.
-3. Standard "log" module does not have log level.
+2. Standard "log" module does not have log level.